 4. Custom Control

-To change control levels:
+How to change control levels:

-1. Login to your Admin UI and navigate to Parents > Settings
+1. Log in to your Admin UI and navigate to Parents > Settings.

 2. You will see four options.
 The existing control level will appear highlighted.

 3. To change the control level, select the box that best suits your needs.

 4. A pop-up will be launched.
 Select both the checkboxes in the pop-up and click ‘Yes, I understand’ to apply the control level for your school’s parents.

 5. a) If you select ‘Custom’ you would be directed to a new page where you can customize the parent settings and lock any of the settings and categories.

 b) Click on the lock icon to either lock or unlock individual categories and settings.